Which Certification is Right for You?

 Still Unsure What's for You?

 All three certifications are designed for fitness and rehab professionals, as well as students preparing to enter these fields.
-This includes personal trainers, strength coaches, athletic trainers, physical therapists, physical therapist assistants,
+This includes personal trainers, strength coaches, athletic trainers, physical therapists, physical therapist assistants, chiropractors, and massage therapists.
+Each certification applies the Barbell Rehab framework to a different coaching environment, so the best fit depends on the type of clients you work with, or want to work with.

 No, BRM is not a prerequisite for any of the certifications.
 You can start with whichever course aligns most closely with the clients you work with and the skills you want to develop.
 BRM gives you a strong foundation for coaching and modifying the basic barbell lifts.
 BRW is ideal if your focus is on Olympic lifts and high-intensity training environments.
 BRS is a good starting point if you want to learn how to progress clients from rehab into higher-demand movement, including speed, agility, and power work.
 Each certification stands on its own, and many professionals complete more than one to broaden their coaching abilities.